Skip to Content

 • Considered pricey compared to other organic fertilizers.

-• May require frequent application for optimal results.
+• May require frequent application for desired results.

 • Nutrient ratio (2-0-1) is lower than some alternatives, limiting immediate impact.